HaxeFlixel/flixel-docs/documentation/01_tutorial/12-11-game-over-menu.html.md

 	We don't want to allow anything else to go on if we're ending the game and getting ready to switch states.

-5. Next, still in `update`, we're going to change our combatHud logic to this:
+4. Next, still in `update()`, we're going to change our logic to this:

 	```haxe
 	if (!_combatHud.visible)